Wimbledon school crash: Incident

 At 09:54 BST on 6 July 2023, the London Ambulance Service received calls of a collision at an end-of-year tea party at The Study Preparatory School, a preparatory school for girls aged four to eleven in Wimbledon's Camp Road, at the edge of Wimbledon Common.
-A Land Rover Defender had crashed through the school's wooden fence and into a building.
+A Land Rover had left the road and crashed through the school's wooden fence and into a building.
 It was the school's last day before the summer holidays.

 The London Ambulance Service declared a major incident.
 Fifteen ambulances and thirty-five police vehicles were dispatched to the scene, as well as the London Air Ambulance.
-Sixteen patients were treated at the school and ten patients were hospitalised.
+Sixteen patients were treated at the school and ten patients were taken to hospital.
 Those injured included pupils, parents and carers, but not school staff.
 Wimbledon and Putney Commons, who manage the Common, urged the public to stay away from the area to allow free access to the emergency services.
 The incident prompted "the largest local policing deployment in south-west London since 2017".

 An eight-year-old girl died on the day of the crash.
 A second eight-year-old girl died on 9 July at St George's Hospital.
-By the end of July, all the hospitalised children had returned home.
+By the end of July, all the children had returned home from hospital.